ase379/gpprofile2017/README.md

 Automatically exported from code.google.com/p/gpprofile2011

 Fork with proper support for Delphi unicode versions (Delphi 2010 and higher).
+The fork starts with version 1.4.0.

 Unit names with namespaces are supported now.